 1 Complete the sentences with reflexive pronouns or each other.

 - 1 Thank you.
-I really enjoyed myself yesterday. - 2 They email every day. - 3 Our cat hurt when it jumped off the roof. - 4 Emily and Ryan said goodbye to - 5 She introduced, and asked me for my name. - 6 Sometimes you talk to, but don't realise.
+I really enjoyed myself yesterday. - 2 They email every day. - 3 Our cat hurt when it jumped off the roof. - 4 Emily and Ryan said goodbye to

 Present perfect continuous